FHA 203k Loan FAQ’s

 • Structural repairs/modifications (moving walls, repairing foundations, etc.)

 A contingency reserve is a percentage of the repair/renovation amount (0%-20%) and its purpose is pay for any potential cost overruns or unexpected repair items.
-A contingency reserve is required for the Standard 203k but not required for the Limited 203k, but it is recommended to have one.
+A contingency reserve is typically required for the Standard 203k but not required for the Limited 203k, but it is recommended to have a contingency reserve established on all 203k projects.

 If the customer/borrower wants to do any work or be the general contractor, they must be skilled and qualified to do the work and do it in a timely and workmanlike manner.
-This means that if you want to do the work yourself or be your own General Contractor, then you MUST have experience for the type of renovations you want to do and be licensed to do such work.
-The work must be done in a time frame that meets HUD’s guidelines that will assure the completion of the work agreed upon in the Renovation Loan Agreement (signed at closing).
+This means that if you want to do the work yourself or be your own General Contractor, then you MUST have experience for the type of renovations you want to do and meet any licensing requirements.
+The work must be done in a time frame that meets HUD’s guidelines that will assure the completion of the work agreed upon in the 203k Renovation Loan Agreement.

-A customer/borrower doing their own work can only be paid for the cost of the materials…never the labor, yet the cost of labor and profit must be included in the loan.
-Contractor estimates are still required, and the loan amount is always based on those cost estimates.
-Money saved or not spent can be allocated to cost overruns, additional improvements, or a one-time principal balance reduction.
-Because of the liability for the lender allowing a customer to do their own work on a 203k, most lenders will require a contractor to complete the work 99.99% of the time.
+In the rare event that a "self-help" 203k is approved by the lender, the customer/borrower can only be paid for the cost of the materials… but never the labor, yet the cost of labor and materials and contractor profit must be included in the 203k loan.
+A contractor estimate is still required, and the loan amount always includes the contractor estimates.
+Money saved or not spent can be allocated to cost overruns, additional improvements, or a one-time principal loan balance reduction.

-The accreditation as a Certified 203k Contractor® is earned by a contractor who has met the requirements set forth by the 203k Contractor Certification Program, which include education on the 203k, knowledge assessment on the 203k, and verification of license, insurance, references, and financials.
+The accreditation as a Certified 203k Contractor® is earned by a contractor who has met the requirements set forth by the 203k Contractor Certification Program, which includes the 203k Contractor Education Course and verification of license, insurance, references, and working capital.

-Earning the accreditation as a Certified 203k Contractor® is the validation that contractors have been properly educated on the 203k, adequately know/understand the 203k, and have sufficient and strong financials to afford the startup costs and ongoing expenses associated with 203k renovation projects.
+Earning the accreditation as a Certified 203k Contractor® is the validation that contractors have been properly educated on the 203k, adequately understand the 203k, and have sufficient working capital to pay the startup costs and ongoing expenses associated with 203k renovation projects.

 All Certified 203k Contractors® will be listed in 203k Contractor Directory, should display the Certified 203k Contractor® logo on their marketing, and can provide you with a copy of their Certificate of Accreditation.

-1. The customer/borrower is responsible for approving, selecting and hiring whichever contractor s/he wants
+1. The customer/borrower is responsible for selecting and hiring the contractor

-2. There cannot be ANY conflict of interest between the customer/borrower and the contractor — no family relationship and no financial relationship
+2. The customer/borrower and the contractor cannot have any family relationship and no financial relationship

 3. HUD/FHA does not approve, endorse or certify remodeling/general contractors or builders.
-In 1995, HUD eliminated the database of HUD approved builders/contractors (Mortgagee Letter 95-97).
-Since 1995, there has been no such thing as a HUD/FHA approved builder/contractor.
+In 1995, HUD eliminated the database of HUD approved builders/contractors (Mortgagee Letter 95-57).
+The 203k Contractor Certification Program is chartered with this responsibility.

 4. The lender does not approve contractors (see item #1).
 However, the lender is responsible for determining that the customer's selected contractor is acceptable to do the 203k project in a timely and workmanlike manner and in accordance with HUD’s guidelines by verifying the contractor’s license, insurance, references, credentials, work experience, as well as the contractor’s understanding of and competency with the 203k.